-Not your average tourist destination, Somalia is strictly a place for the most seasoned of travellers.
-Travel is possible in the northern districts of the self-proclaimed Republic of Somaliland, but travellers should avoid visiting other areas.
+Travel is possible in the northern districts of the self-proclaimed Republic of Somaliland, a quasi-independent state that has broken away from the rest of Somalia.
+Travellers, however, should avoid visiting other areas.

-Somalia developed from a string of Arab sultanates along the northeast coast of Africa.
-As Arab influence waned, the British, French and Italians established protectorates on the Somali coast during the late-19th century.
-These were the subjects of various treaties, forged amid frequent border clashes between the colonial powers and the neighbouring Ethiopians, and between the European powers themselves.
+Modern day Somalia developed from a string of Arab sultanates, which were scattered along the northeast coast of Africa.
+As Arab influence waned during the late 19th century, the British, French and Italians designated these territories as protectorates.
+These were the subjects of various treaties, forged amid frequent clashes between the colonial powers and the neighbouring Ethiopians, and between the European powers themselves.

-Modern Somalia was created on 1 July 1960 from British and Italian Somalilands.
-Inherited tribal rivalries and territorial disputes have dominated the country's subsequent history.
-Years of fighting between rival warlords and an inability to deal with famine and disease have led to the deaths of up to 1 million people.
+Years of fighting between rival warlords and an inability to deal with famine and disease have led to the deaths of up to one million people.
 The area is still extremely volatile, with attacks taking place, especially in the capital of Mogadishu.